-The Center for Applied Isotope Studies (CAIS) is committed to the principle of having an inclusive academic and administrative workforce that mirrors the diversity of our community.
+The Center for Applied Isotope Studies (CAIS) is committed to the principle of having an inclusive academic and administrative workforce.
 We recognize that diversity includes, but is not limited to, groups defined by race, nationality, ethnicity, age, gender, sexual orientation, language, religion, disability, and/or health status, gender identity/expression, veteran status, geographic origin, and socio-economic status.
 CAIS will work toward the goal of ensuring that its activities reflect this diversity, thus creating an environment where individual differences have value and serve as a source for collective empowerment.

 To meet this objective, CAIS has created a diversity plan, modeled after UGA’s plan that will serve as a framework for an inclusive and diverse environment within CAIS units.
 CAIS’s plan is a living document and its goals and objectives will be continually evaluated and updated to address current strengths, challenges, recommendations, and accountability measures.